Writing a blog post sounds easy enough, right? Open any text editor, start typing, and there you have it.

 On average, that’s 1.4k/month for every single one of our blog posts.
 And you can achieve similar results too—it’s honestly not rocket science.

-Here’s a simple 9‑step process to writing blog posts with tons of traffic potential that’s based on the way we do things at Ahrefs.
+Here’s how to write a blog post with tons of traffic potential based on the way we do things at Ahrefs.

 Have lots of topics in mind?
 Fantastic—note them all down.